 A strong marketing strategy will be a huge help in the early stages of your nonprofit and beyond.
 It not only helps you spread the word and advocate for your cause, but it can also help you find donors, members, volunteers, and so on.

 If you don’t have a marketing strategy, you run the risk of having an inconsistent public perception of your organization and difficulty to fundraise and recruit volunteers.

-This is why we suggest you create a marketing plan at the beginning.
+This is why we suggest you create a marketing plan from the beginning, usually in your business plan.
 How do you want to communicate with your audience?
 How do you want them to perceive you?